-A procedure in a computer program that runs repeatedly until meeting the certain condition is called looping.
-A loop can go on repetitively as long as the processor and memory could support.
-For example, a program that adds a series of numbers until the sum exceeds a certain value or a program that prompts the user to enter data repeatedly until he or she enters the word ‘Finish’.
+In Visual Basic 2015, looping is a process that involves a procedure that runs repetitively until a certain condition is met.
+For example, we can design a program that adds a series of numbers until the sum exceeds a certain value or a program that asks the user to enter data repeatedly until he or she enters the word 'Finish'.

-The most common looping method in VB 2013 is the For....Next loop.
-The structure of a For...Next loop is as shown below:
+In Visual Basic 2015, the structure of a For...Next loop is as shown below:

-For counter=startNumber to endNumber Step increment One or more statements Next
+For counter=startNumber to endNumber (Step increment) One or more Visual Basic 2015 statements Next

-To exit a For…..Next Loop, you can place the Exit For statement within the loop; it is normally used together with the If….Then statement.
+In order to exit a For…..Next Loop, you need to place the Exit For statement within the loop.
+It is normally used together with the If….Then statement.
 For its application, you can refer to example 15.1 d.

 Dim counter as Integer For counter=1 to 10 ListBox1.Items.Add (counter) Next